The idea for this macro came from Dan, who is looking for a way to assign a category when a meeting is accepted.

 Sub AcceptedMeetings(oRequest As MeetingItem) If oRequest.MessageClass <> "IPM.Schedule.Meeting.Resp.Pos" Then Exit Sub End If Dim oAppt As AppointmentItem Set oAppt = oRequest.GetAssociatedAppointment(True) oAppt.Categories = "Green" oAppt.Save End Sub

-To use this macro with declined or tentative responses, change the message class to one of the following message classes:
+To use these macros with declined or tentative responses, change the message class to one of the following message classes:

 |IPM.Schedule.Meeting.Resp.Pos||Accepted meeting response|